dan-t/vim-hsimport/README.md

 the desired symbol/indentifier and is also able to create qualified module import statements.

-By using `hdevtools` in conjunction with a `cabal sandabox`, dynamically only the modules of packages are considered, which your project depends on.
+By using `hdevtools` in conjunction with a `cabal sandbox`, dynamically only the modules of packages are considered, which your project depends on.

 `vim-hsimport` does also consider the modules of your current project.